JimmyL76/LittleRISC-V/README.md

 # LittleRISC-V

 A pipelined RISC-V processor for FPGA platforms, built for educational purposes and hands-on learning.
-Project Time: ~50 Hours.
+Current Project Time: ~50 Hours.

 ## Overview